Battle of the Maroons (Kandy): History

 The first match was played in 1893, with the Dharmaraja team captained by Don Baron Jayatilaka, then-incumbent principal of Dharmaraja College, and the Kingswood team captained by A. E. Spencer.
 It was played at the Bogambara Stadium, which is no longer a cricket venue.
 This match, along with a few subsequent matches, were not exclusively schoolboy matches, with staff members from each school included in the teams.
 The first all-schoolboy Big Match was played in 1899, with J. C. de Mel captaining Dharmaraja and T. B. Marshall captaining Kingswood.
-All big matches were played at the Asgiriya Stadium until 2010, and since 2011, all big matches have been played at the Pallekele International Cricket Stadium.
+All big matches were played at the Asgiriya Stadium until 2010, and since 2011, the Pallekele International Cricket Stadium was also used as a venue for the big match.

 The One Day Encounter between Dharmaraja College, Kandy and Kingswood College, Kandy began in the year 1989 with Prasanna Dahanayake as the captain of Dharmaraja College.

 The 118th encounter took place as a three-day match from 4 to 6 April 2025 at Pallekele International Cricket Stadium.
 This marked the first time in its history that the encounter was held over three days.

 Series summary

-Currently, Dharmaraja leads with 37 wins against 19 by Kingswood, with 62 matches ending in a draw.
-All matches from 1981 to 2010 ended in a draw.
-The last time a decision was possible during the series was in 1980 when Dharmaraja defeated Kingswood by nine wickets under the captaincy of Janaka Mendis.
-Kingswood's last win was in 1958 under C. M. Fernando.
-On 26 March 2011, Dharmaraja College registered a seven-wicket win under the captaincy of Hemal Munaweera at the Pallekale International Cricket Stadium, ending nearly 30 years of indecisive matches.
-Latest test match (2025) was played at the Pallekele International Cricket Stadium and the match was a draw and the latest limited-over match (2025) was played at the same venue and Dharmaraja College won the match.
+Currently, Dharmaraja leads with 37 wins against 20 by Kingswood, with 62 matches ending in a draw.
+All the matches from 1981 to 2010 ended in a draw.
+Kingswood's last win was in 2026 under the captaincy of Nikeshala Nanayakkara, in which Kingswood secured a 148 run victory, at the Asgiriya international cricket stadium.
+On the 23rd of March 2024, Dharmaraja College secured victory under the captaincy of Dulara Bandulasena at the Pallekale International Cricket Stadium.
+The latest 119th Battle of the Maroons was played at the Asgiriya International Cricket Stadium and Kingswood College won the match.